[Minor revision–posted 9/11/18 (replaces 6/8/15 edition)]

 8. Emergency Procedures

 a.
-The director of Operations will maintain an emergency operations plan, as detailed in OP 76.01.
+The Director of Operations will maintain an emergency operations plan, as detailed in OP 76.01, Emergency Management Procedures.

 b.
 All guests remaining overnight on the Junction campus will be provided emergency information by the director of Operations regarding after-hours campus security, emergency contacts, first aid, telephone locations, and incident reporting procedures.

 c.
 In the event of an emergency, guests can contact authorities/emergency responders by dialing 911 on any campus telephone.
 Residents will follow the instructions provided by Center security personnel, normally contracted law enforcement personnel.